 Warm ups, or jumbi undo, are an essential part of karate.
 Proper warm ups improve our flexibility, strength and agility,… Read more Video: Warm ups and Exercises for Goju Ryu

 Test your kata, work on your kicks, stretch and strengthen your legs AND improve your kumite, all in a corridor in your home or apartment.
-If you enjoyed this, please leave a comment and let us know what you think!
-Every time someone subscribes, a white belt somewhere smiles.

 Where did this board breaking thing even come from?
 Do we hate trees?
 Find out more about the history, purpose and risks of board/ice/stone/brick/tile breaking.
 Featuring many historical references, and some questionable stock footage.